 All sponsors must provide a Self-Certification Statement that includes all your dependent children who will receive fee assistance.

-- Most recent Leave and Earnings Statement (LES)
+- Most recent Leave and Earnings Statement (LES) and

 - Active Duty Orders

-Air Reserve Technicians must provide either
+Air Reserve Technicians and Air Force civilians must also provide either

 - Personnel Action Request Form (SF-50 form) or